RADIO INFORMATION FOR BOATERS

 Procedure for VHF Channel 16 MAYDAY:

-If you have an MF/HF radiotelephone tuned to 2182 kHz, send the radiotelephone alarm signal if one is available.
 If you have a VHF marine radio, tune it to channel 16.
 Unless you know you are outside VHF range of shore and ships, call on channel 16 first.

 Distress signal "MAYDAY", spoken three times.